Skip To Content

 timeReferenceUnknownClient

-Setting timeReferenceUnknownClient as trueindicates that the client is capable of working with data values that are not in UTC.
-If its not set to true, and the service layer's datesInUnknownTimeZone property is true, then an error is returned.
+Specifies whether the client is capable of working with data values that are not in UTC.
+If this is set to false, and the service layer's datesInUnknownTimeZone property is true, an error is returned.
 The default is false

-Its possible to define a service's time zone of date fields as unknown.
-Setting the time zone as unknown means that date values will be returned as-is from the database, rather than as date values in UTC.
-Non-hosted feature services can be set to use an unknown time zone using ArcGIS Server Manager.
-Setting the time zones to unknown also sets the datesInUnknownTimeZone layer property as true.
+You can define a service time zone of date fields as unknown.
+Setting the time zone as unknown means that date values will be returned as is from the database, rather than as date values in UTC.
+Feature services that are not hosted can be set to use an unknown time zone using ArcGIS Server Manager.
+Setting the time zone to unknown also sets the datesInUnknownTimeZone layer property as true.
 Currently, hosted feature services do not support this setting.
-This setting does not apply to editor tracking date fields which are stored and returned in UTC even when the time zone is set to unknown.
+This setting does not apply to editor tracking date fields, which are stored and returned in UTC even when the time zone is set to unknown.

-Most clients released prior to ArcGIS Enterprise 10.9 will not be able to work with feature services that have an unknown time setting.
-The timeReferenceUnknownClient parameter prevents these clients from working with the service in order to avoid problems..
+Most clients released prior to ArcGIS Enterprise 10.9 cannot work with feature services that have an unknown time setting.
+The timeReferenceUnknownClient parameter prevents these clients from working with the service to avoid problems.
 Setting this parameter to true indicates that the client is capable of working with unknown date values that are not in UTC.

 Note:

-ArcGIS Pro 2.7 or newer can work with these feature services.
+ArcGIS Pro 2.7 or later can work with these feature services.

 Value: true | false